XENON1T/pax/README.rst

     pip install git+git://github.com/XENON1T/pax.git

-Now you should be able to run the command 'pax'.
+Now you should be able to run the command 'paxer'.
 For information on how to setup the code for contributing, please see the `relevant documentation section`_.

 .. _relevant documentation section: CONTRIBUTING.rst

-See pax --help for more detailed usage information.
+See paxer --help for more detailed usage information.

 If you want to do something fancy, you can create your own configuration file like: